-- 7.2.1 The Operator shall make the use of the Facility available to the City and its Nominees the use of the Facility at the times, in the manner and on the terms set out in the operating agreement, and Community Priority time shall be allocated and reserved in accordance with terms set out in the operating agreement. - 7.2.2 Community Priority time may only be used by the City or its Nominees, for noncommercial events including but not limited to public skating, organized minor sports, community activities, community special events, recreational programs and other City or non-profit activities, but excluding adult hockey, adult soccer and other organized adult leagues. - 7.2.3 Where the City has booked and paid for Community Priority Time, the City may in its sole discretion resell the Community Priority Time to its Nominees, at any rates or fees determined by the City from time to time. - 7.2.4 The City shall pay the Community Rates to the Operator for all Community Priority Time which is used by the City. - 7.2.5 Community Rates for Community Priority Time which is used by Nominees shall be paid to the Operator by the Nominees in accordance with the Operator's deposit and payment policies. - 7.2.6 Subject to terms set out in the operating agreement, the use of the Facility by the Nominees shall be regulated by the Operator and the Operator's usual rules and regulations for Facility usage shall apply to the Nominees. - 7.2.7 The City shall have no responsibility for the acts or omissions for the Nominees, their members and invitees.
+- 6.2.1 The Operator shall make the use of the Facility available to the City and its Nominees the use of the Facility at the times, in the manner and on the terms set out in the operating agreement, and Community Priority time shall be allocated and reserved in accordance with terms set out in the operating agreement. - 6.2.2 Community Priority time may only be used by the City or its Nominees, for non-commercial events including but not limited to public skating, organized minor sports, community activities, community special events, recreational programs and other City or non-profit activities. - 6.2.3 Where the City has booked and paid for Community Priority Time, the City may in its sole discretion resell the Community Priority Time to its Nominees, at any rates or fees determined by the City from time to time. - 6.2.4 The City shall pay the Community Rates to the Operator for all Community Priority Time which is used by the City. - 6.2.5 Community Rates for Community Priority Time which is used by Nominees shall be paid to the Operator by the Nominees in accordance with the Operator's deposit and payment policies. - 6.2.6 Subject to terms set out in the operating agreement, the use of the Facility by the Nominees shall be regulated by the Operator and the Operator's usual rules and regulations for Facility usage shall apply to the Nominees. - 6.2.7 The City shall have no responsibility for the acts or omissions for the Nominees, their members and invitees.

-7.3.
+6.3.
 Meeting Room Use

-- 7.3.1 The Operator shall make available to the City, for use by the City and non-profit community groups authorized by the City during normal Facility operating hours, up to 500 hours of use of meeting rooms within the Facility in each year of the Term, at no cost to the City.
-The use of the Facility under this section shall be regulated by the Operator and the Operator's usual rules and regulations for meeting room uses shall apply. - 7.3.2 The City may book the use of the meeting rooms on not less than forty-eight hours notice to the Operator, and the Operator shall act reasonably in accommodating such requests, subject only to the meeting rooms being unavailable due to previously scheduled activities. - 7.3.3 The City shall have no responsibility for the acts or omissions of the non-profit community groups, their members or invitees.
+- 6.3.1 The Operator shall make available to the City, for use by the City and non-profit community groups authorized by the City during normal Facility operating hours, up to 500 hours of use of meeting rooms within the Facility in each year of the Term, at no cost to the City.
+The use of the Facility under this section shall be regulated by the Operator and the Operator's usual rules and regulations for meeting room uses shall apply. - 6.3.2 The City may book the use of the meeting rooms on not less than forty-eight hours' notice to the Operator, and the Operator shall act reasonably in accommodating such requests, subject only to the meeting rooms being unavailable due to previously scheduled activities. - 6.3.3 The City shall have no responsibility for the acts or omissions of the non-profit community groups, their members or invitees.

-8. ARENAS ALLOCATION PRINCIPLES & GUIDELINES
+7. ARENAS ALLOCATION PRINCIPLES & GUIDELINES

-8.1.
+7.1.
 It is important to maintain a process that maximizes overall use of facilities.